Zese07/Anime.txt/README.md

 # Anime.txt
-A simple Anime Quiz Game that uses ASCII Art.
+A simple Anime Quiz Game that uses ASCII Art in C++.

 To start: